docker/docs/datacenter/ucp/2.2/guides/admin/configure/use-domain-names-to-access-services.md

 ![swarm routing mesh](../../images/use-domain-names-1.svg)

-In this example, the wordpress service is being served on port 8080.
+In this example, the WordPress service is being served on port 8000.
-Users can access wordpress using the IP address of any node in the cluster and port 8080.
-If wordpress is not running in that node, the request is redirected to a node that is.
+Users can access WordPress using the IP address of any node in the swarm and port 8000.
+If WordPress is not running in that node, the request is redirected to a node that is.

 UCP extends this and provides an HTTP routing mesh for application-layer load balancing.
 This allows you to access services with HTTP and HTTPS endpoints using a domain name instead of an IP.

 ![http routing mesh](../../images/use-domain-names-2.svg)

-In this example, the Wordpress service listens on port 8080 and is attached to the `ucp-hrm` network.
+In this example, the WordPress service listens on port 8000 and is attached to the `ucp-hrm` network.
 There's also a DNS entry mapping `wordpress.example.org` to the IP addresses of the UCP nodes.

-When users access `wordpress.example.org:80`, the HTTP routing mesh routes the request to the service running Wordpress in a way that is transparent to the user.
+When users access `wordpress.example.org:8000`, the HTTP routing mesh routes the request to the service running WordPress in a way that is transparent to the user.

 ## Enable the HTTP routing mesh

-To enable the HTTP routing mesh, go to the **UCP web UI**, navigate to the **Settings** page, and click the **Routing Mesh** option.
-Check the **Enable HTTP routing mesh** option.
+To enable the HTTP routing mesh, Log in as an administrator, go to the UCP web UI, navigate to the **Admin Settings** page, and click the **Routing Mesh** option.
+Check the **Enable routing mesh** option.

 ![http routing mesh](../../images/use-domain-names-3.png){: .with-border}

-By default the HTTP routing mesh service listens on port 80 for HTTP and port 8443 for HTTPS.
+By default, the HTTP routing mesh service listens on port 80 for HTTP and port 8443 for HTTPS.
 Change the ports if you already have services that are using them.